WRITING STYLE: 3/5

 But is it really good?
 What should be an ideal set-up?
 Where should one draw the line?
 How to handle ever more demanding kids?
 How to strike a balance between parenting and working?

 From Monkeying to Parenting is a book that will be a helpful read for all parents looking for answers to the above-mentioned questions.
-Read on to know
+Read on to know my thoughts on this book.

 What is the book all about?

 The book is basically a mini-guide for those parents who find it tough to balance work with children.
 It is also meant for those parents who are looking for some very specific answers to questions like how to make homework easy for kids?
 How to manage tantrums?
 How to address hyperactivity in kids?
-How to manage
+How to manage amongst kids?

 In addition to this, From Monkeying to Parenting also talks about some very India-specific issues which have a huge impact on how we parent our kids and how we look at our kids.